Nerve Regeneration Peptides

 Peptide therapy may support patients with neuropathy through:

-• Supporting nerve blood flow (tissue repair peptide protocols nitric oxide effects)
+• Supporting nerve blood flow (tissue-repair peptides nitric oxide effects)

-• Promoting healing of damaged nerve tissue (TB-500, tissue repair peptide protocols)
+• Promoting healing of damaged nerve tissue (TB-500, tissue-repair peptides)

-• Providing growth factor support for nerve repair (growth hormone secretagogue protocols/growth hormone secretagogue protocols)
+• Providing growth factor support for nerve repair (growth hormone secretagogues/growth hormone secretagogues)

 • Supporting sleep and recovery (DSIP)